 Given a component of a DFDL schema, there is a resolved set of annotations for it.

-Of these, some are statement annotations and the order of their evaluation relative to the actual processing of the schema component itself (parsing or unparsing via its format annotations) is as given in the ordered lists below.
+Of these, some are statement annotations and the order of their evaluation relative to the actual processing of the schema component itself (parsing or unparsing via its format annotations) is as defined in the ordered lists below.

 For elements and element references: